-With a song to play on each of the Twelve Days of Christmas, some are covers while others are original compositions.
+With a song to play on each of The Twelve Days of Christmas, some are covers with a modern approach while others gather their thoughts and emotions into original compositions.
 But each has their own take on the holiday period, whether happy or sad or both.

-Whatever your plans for the holiday period, please remember, a synth is for life and not just for Christmas… may it bring you lots of cheer 🙂
+However the traditional nature of Christmas often dictates traditional instrumentation in its songs, which means that Christmas synth songs are comparitively uncommon and a more recent phenomemon.
+Whatever your plans whether with the family or in the studio, please remember, a synth is for life and not just for Christmas… may it bring you lots of cheer ???

 CHEW LIPS When You Wake Up (2010)

 CHEW LIPS may be on hiatus but in 2010, on the back of their only album ‘Unicorn’ and its subsequent tour, they were on a productive high.
 ‘When You Wake Up’ was a bonus tune recorded and given away as a Christmas gift to fans at the end of that very successful year.
 Delivered with lead singer Tigs’ usual feisty panache, listening back only highlights how much CHEW LIPS are missed.

 Originally released as a free download